 a house raised in justice to you.

-The reading for today is an instruction about family life, identifying the kind of living that pleases God and results in family harmony.
-The entire teaching about respect for parents, from the original commandment (Exodus 20:12, Deuteronomy 5:16) to this admonition in Sirach, takes on a completely different perspective when we remember that this is addressed to an adult child; our obligations to respect and obey our parents does not only apply to children.
+This reading is an instruction about family life, identifying the kind of living that results in family harmony.
+The entire teaching about respect for parents takes on a completely different perspective when we remember that this is addressed to an adult child; our obligations to respect and obey our parents does not end when we reach adulthood.

 God sets a father in honor over his children; a mother’s authority he confirms over her sons.

 Given the patriarchal nature of Israel, the admonition to honor one’s mother is significant.
-Note that the text states that a mother has authority over her sons, and this authority is confirmed by the Lord.
-In the face of the androcentric (male-centered) bias found in the text, this point is significant.
+Note that the text states that a mother has authority over her sons, and this authority is confirmed by God.

 Whoever honors his father atones for sins, and preserves himself from them.
 When he prays, he is heard; he stores up riches who reveres his mother.